-The global rating scale (GRS) for endoscopy has been used throughout the UK, Republic of Ireland and beyond to underpin all aspects of a high-quality endoscopy service including clinical quality, safety, patient experience, the environment and the workforce.
+The global rating scale (GRS) for endoscopy has been used throughout the Republic of Ireland and beyond to underpin all aspects of a highquality endoscopy service including clinical quality, safety, patient experience, the environment and the workforce.

-The 2021 update to the GRS has been undertaken to:
+The 2022 update to the GRS has been undertaken to:

-- consider recent developments in endoscopy, including postcolonoscopy colorectal cancer (PCCRC), the National Endoscopy Database (NED) and the effects of the COVID-19 pandemic - have a greater focus on outcomes, to demonstrate the measurable and tangible improvements that the standards deliver - refine the standards where possible to make it easier for endoscopy services to benchmark practice - absorb the quality assurance standards (used during service assessment) back into the GRS standards, to simplify the process for services gaining accreditation.
+- consider recent developments in endoscopy and the effects of the COVID-19 pandemic - > have a greater focus on outcomes, to demonstrate the measurable and tangible improvements that the standards deliver - > refine the standards where possible to make it easier for endoscopy services to benchmark practice - absorb the quality assurance standards (used during service assessment) back into the GRS standards, to simplify the process for services gaining accreditation.

-This document contains the GRS standards, guidance and accreditation evidence requirements for all adult services in the UK.
-Some standards may not be relevant where a service is not delivered (for example, providing an inpatient service); endoscopy services can mark this as non-applicable where appropriate.
+This document contains the GRS standards, guidance and accreditation evidence requirements for all adult services in the Republic of Ireland.

+Some standards may not be relevant where a service is not delivered (for example, providing an inpatient service); endoscopy services can mark this as non-applicable where appropriate